owenashurst/agar.io-clone/README.md

 ![Image](screenshot.png)

 ## Live Demos
-An updated and live list of live demos can be found on the [Live Demos wiki page](https://github.com/owenashurst/agar.io-clone/wiki/Live-Demos).
+An updated live list of demos can be found on the [Live Demos wiki page](https://github.com/owenashurst/agar.io-clone/wiki/Live-Demos).

+The official Agar.IO-Clone URL can be found [here](https://owenashurst-agario-clone.herokuapp.com).

+This is the most up to date version from master.
+Any merged pull requests will deploy to this URL automatically.

 ---